simshadows/bundled-react-web-app-boilerplate/README.md

-# Sim's Bundled React Web App Boilerplate
+# React Web App Boilerplate

-A hopefully minimal and uncomplicated base to get started building a bundled React web app!
+A minimal and uncomplicated base to get started building a bundled React web app!

 ## What's in it?